 Measuring ROI can sometimes be complex.Hence if you have limited resources, you may decide to calculate the ROI of certain activities and not others.

-Along that line, it is also important to notethat ROI is not always relevant.
+Along with that line, it is also important to note that ROI is not always relevant.
 Not all social media activity needs to drive ROI.
-Functions like technical support, accounts receivable, digital reputation management, digital crisis management; R& D etc are not always tied directly to financial KPIs.
+Functions like technical support accounts receivable, digital reputation management, digital crisis management; R& D etc are not always tied directly to financial KPIs.
 You don’t have to force them into the ROI calculation process.